Tangerina-PT/English/Prep_Place_B.md

 ### Prepositions of Place
-(Period 2: on, in, under, behind, next to; Period 3: in front of, between)
+(Period 2: on, in, under, behind, next to; Period 3: 'in front of' = 'em frente', 'between' = 'entre', 'over'/'above' = 'por cima')

 ***